Reviewed by: HU Medical Review Board | Last reviewed: August 2023

 Surgery is frequently a part of treating inflammatory bowel disease (IBD).
-Of the two main forms of IBD, it is estimated that between 25% and 35% of those with ulcerative colitis (UC) and 70% to 90% of those with Crohn’s disease (CD) will need to have surgery at some point.1
+Of the two main forms of IBD, it is estimated that between 25 and 35 percent of those with ulcerative colitis (UC) and 70 to 90 percent of those with Crohn’s disease (CD) will need to have surgery at some point.1

 What IBD complications can require immediate surgery?

 IBD can cause serious complications that require immediate surgery to treat.2 These include:

 - Intestinal blockage, caused by scar tissue in the intestines, strictures (narrowing of the digestive tract), or the inability for certain foods to pass through the digestive tract

 - Intestinal bleeding that cannot be otherwise controlled

 - Bowel perforation, which is a hole in the wall of the intestine caused by damage due to inflammation

 - Fistula, in which a tunnel forms between an organ (often the intestines) and the skin or other part of the body

 - Abscess, which is an area where infected pus collects

 - Toxic megacolon, a very serious condition in which the colon quickly enlarges due to severe inflammation